Invariants for critical dimension groups and permutation-Hermite equivalence

 Let $B$ and $C$ be $n\times n$ integer matrices ($B,C \in \Mn n \Z$).
-We consider two very well known, and a lesser-known, equivalence relation possible between $B$ and $C$.
+We consider two very well known, and a lesser-known, equivalence relation between $B$ and $C$.

 The matrices $B$ and $C$ are {\it Hermite equivalent\/} if there exists $U$ in $\gl (n,\Z)$ \st $B = UC$ (this is more frequently defined on the right, rather than the left, but we will use this form here).
 In other words, $B$ and $C$ are obtainable from each other other by $\Z$-elementary row operations (that is, permutations, multiplication of a row by $-1$, and adding a row to another).
-Normal forms have been well-studied.
+Normal forms have been well-studied (for example, see the Wikipedia article, {\it http\/{\rm:}//en.wikipedia.org/wiki/Hermite\_normal\_form\/}).

 Matrices $B$ and $C$ are {\it Smith equivalent\/} if there exist $U$ and $V$ in $\gl (n,\Z)$ \st $B = UCV$.
 Normal forms are even more well known, and correspond to invariant factors; they are used to classify finite abelian groups.